 In 2017, while studying for the CySA+ exam, I set up as many tools as I could that were listed on the CySA+ Exam Objectives, and practiced analyzing logs and PCAPs.

 In 2018, I started studying for the CCNA Cyber Ops exam.
-I was curious about Cisco ASA firewalls, so I found a used ASA to add to my home lab along with a step-by-step configuration book.
+I was curious about Cisco ASA firewalls, so I found a used ASA to add to my home lab along with a step-by-step configuration book (I still need to find the time to set this up).
 The other book pictured, “101 Labs for the Cisco CCNA Exam” is great for labbing with routers and switches.

 After passing the CCNA Cyber Ops exam, I started studying for the CEH and experimented with Kali Linux in my home lab.